tozny/e3db/README.md

 ### Sharing Records

 E3DB allows you to share your data with another E3DB client.
-In order to set up sharing, you must know the unique ID or email adddress of the client you wish to share with.
-Similarly, if others wish to share with you, they must know your unique ID or email address.
-To find the unique ID of your client, run `e3db info`.
+In order to set up sharing, you must know the unique ID of the client you wish to share with.
+Similarly, if others wish to share with you, they must know your unique ID.
+To find the unique ID of your own client, run `e3db info`.

 The E3DB client allows you to share records based on their content type.
-For example, to share all address book entries with another client (who registered as `beamish@gimble.com` and made their email discoverable):
+For example, to share all address book entries with another client (who has informed you that their ID is `874b41ff-ac84-4961-a91d-9e0c114d0e92`):

 ```
-$ e3db share address_book beamish@gimble.com
+$ e3db share address_book 874b41ff-ac84-4961-a91d-9e0c114d0e92
 ```

-This command will set up an access control policy to allow the client associated with the email address `beamish@gimble.com` to read your records with type `address_book`.
+This command will set up an access control policy to allow the client associated with the ID `874b41ff-ac84-4961-a91d-9e0c114d0e92` to read your records with type `address_book`.
 It will also securely share the encryption key for those records with the client so they can decrypt the contents of each field.